jarrekk/imgkit/README.md

 img = imgkit.from_url('http://google.com', False)
 ```

-You can find all wkhtmltoimage options by type `wkhtmltoimage` command.
+You can find all wkhtmltoimage options by type `wkhtmltoimage` command or visit this [Manual](http://madalgo.au.dk/~jakobt/wkhtmltoxdoc/wkhtmltoimage_0.10.0_rc2-doc.html).
 You can drop '--' in option name.
 If option without value, use *None, False* or *''* for dict value:.
 For repeatable options (incl. allow, cookie, custom-header, post, postfile, run-script, replace) you may use a list or a tuple.
 With option that need multiple values (e.g. --custom-header Authorization secret) we may use a 2-tuple (see example below).

 ``` python
 options = {